openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 **Wealth Level**: 4

 *A longsword with a golden hilt.
 Along the blade are runes of power that burn red at all times.
-Upon command, the sword erupts in a flame.*
+Upon command, the sword erupts in flame.*

-Persistent Damage 4, Baneful (Persistent Damage), Damage(Fire), Weapon (Longsword)
+Persistent Damage 4, Baneful (Persistent Damage), Damage (Fire), Weapon (Longsword)

 #### Ghostfire